How to Change Mercury 115HP Oil & Filter

 Step 1.
 Remove the top engine cowling, raise the outboard fully up to the trailer position and tilt the engine so the drain plug (on the left side of the motor) is leaning toward the ground.

 Step 2.
-Remove the 18mm oil drain bolt and allow the engine oil to drain out completely into a drain pan.
+Remove the 18mm oil drain bolt and allow the engine oil to drain out into a drain pan.

 Step 3.
 Check to see whether the old crush washer has stuck to the side of the engine block around the drain hole.
 If it has, remove it and discard it.
 Do not reuse old crush washers because they no longer provide a reliable seal.